abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 to, and present to the class.
 My presentations can be viewed here: [local git](http://slides.com/abostroem/local_version_control), [remote git](http://slides.com/abostroem/collaborating_using_git).
 Overall this strategy worked well.
-I followed the lessons pretty closely for local git, although I left out the discussion of the gitignore file.
+I followed the SWC lessons pretty closely for local git, although I left out the discussion of the gitignore file.
 I started out following the remote git lesson - having each student create a remote repository.
 However, to give them a sense of actually collaborating I had each person find a pair and assign one person to be Dracula and one person to be Wolfman.
-Wolfman then cloned Dracula's repository and I then led them through a series of exercises where they first just pulled, modified, and pushed without the other person making any changes.
+Wolfman then cloned Dracula's repository and I led them through a series of exercises where they first just pulled, modified, and pushed without the other person making any changes.
 Next they both modified but without conflicts.
 Finally they modified the same line and resolved conflicts.
 The whole Git lesson went much faster than I anticipated (I expected at least 3 hours and finished in 2.5).
-[Matt, Erik, Pauline, Phil - does that timing sound right?
-I think so.]

 Next Pauline presented her Python lesson.
 This involved walking through steps 1-4 of Erik's ['simcluster'